-The Howard McLeod Correctional Center (HMCC) is a minimum-security male facility 30 miles southeast of Atoka, Oklahoma.
-Its capacity is 693 inmates, and its property consists of approximately 5,300 acres, largely used to produce cattle, hay, pecans, and firewood for Agri-Services.
+The Howard McLeod Correctional Center (HMCC) is a minimum-security male prison 30 miles southeast of Atoka.
+Most of its nearly 700 inmates produce cattle, hay, pecans and firewood for ODOC Agri-Services on the facility's 5,300 acres.

-In 1962, Mack Alford Correctional Center (then Stringtown Correctional Center) inmates built the facility.
-The facility is named after Howard C. McLeod, a former warden at Oklahoma State Penitentiary known for his interest in providing inmates meaningful work.
+Mack Alford Correctional Center (then Stringtown Correctional Center) inmates built the facility in 1962.
+HMCC's namesake, Howard C. McLeod, was a former Oklahoma State Penitentiary warden whose passion for providing inmates meaningful work was widely known throughout the agency.

-Fourteen dinosaur skeletons have been found on its grounds.
+Fourteen dinosaur skeletons have been found on HMCC's grounds.

 Many inmates lack education, a key component in avoiding re-incarceration.
 HMCC offers literacy courses as well as Pre-High School Equivalency and High School Equivalency diplomas.